-- Manufactures a product - Or provide services that are non-retail in nature and generate more than 50 percent of its revenue from outside the state. - Corporate, international, national, regional and divisional headquarters located in New Mexico may qualify provided at least 50 percent of revenues are derived from operations outside New Mexico. - Manufacturers that perform R&D and engineering functions for their own products in New Mexico, but manufacture elsewhere are eligible. - Start-ups and early-stage manufacturing companies may be eligible if the company is adequately capitalized to reach first production and/or able to deliver service per procedures and criteria as set forth by and at the discretion of the JTIP Board. - Contract customer service centers must provide evidence of a minimum five-year lease or purchase of a facility in New Mexico, and offer employees and their dependants health insurance coverage and pay at least 50 percent of the employee's premium. - Maximum wage reimbursement is tied to hours required to learn the job and the hourly wage. - "Hands-on" or production jobs qualify; technical jobs such as first-line supervisors and engineering generally qualify; support, administrative and sales positions are limited to 20 percent of total number of positions that qualify for funding; e-training does not qualify for assistance. - Companies can apply for subsequent assistance if they have maintained hiring levels that exceed the peak employment as based on the employment average from two previous years or the present employment level, whichever is higher.
+- Manufactures a product - Or provide services that are non-retail in nature and generate more than 50 percent of its revenue from outside the state. - Corporate, international, national, regional and divisional headquarters located in New Mexico may qualify provided at least 50 percent of revenues are derived from operations outside New Mexico. - Manufacturers that perform R&D and engineering functions for their own products in New Mexico, but manufacture elsewhere are eligible. - Start-ups and early-stage manufacturing companies may be eligible if the company is adequately capitalized to reach first production and/or able to deliver service per procedures and criteria as set forth by and at the discretion of the JTIP Board. - Contract customer service centers must provide evidence of a minimum five-year lease or purchase of a facility in New Mexico, and offer employees and their dependents health insurance coverage and pay at least 50 percent of the employee's premium. - Maximum wage reimbursement is tied to hours required to learn the job and the hourly wage. - "Hands-on" or production jobs qualify; technical jobs such as first-line supervisors and engineering generally qualify; support, administrative and sales positions are limited to 20 percent of total number of positions that qualify for funding; e-training does not qualify for assistance. - Companies can apply for subsequent assistance if they have maintained hiring levels that exceed the peak employment as based on the employment average from two previous years or the present employment level, whichever is higher. - For contract customer service centers that peak employment eligibility is based on the employment average over the past four years or the present employment level, whichever is higher.

-- For contract customer service centers that peak employment eligibility is based on the employment average over the past four years or the present employment level, whichever is higher. - In urban areas, companies hiring more than 20 people must offer health insurance and subsidize at least 50 percent of the premium for employees who elect coverage. - Temporary to permanent positions qualify, provided trainees become full-time employees of the company prior to the end of the JTIP contract period; and trainees working through temp agency receive comparable medical, dental and vision benefits as fulltime employees of the company. - Positions must be filled within 6 months of JTIP application approval. - Eligible employees (new hires) must be New Mexico residents for at least one year during their lifetimes. - For eligible high-wage jobs filled by employees who do not meet the residency requirement, the position may be eligible for a reduced flat rate reimbursement of 30 percent in urban areas and 45 percent in rural areas. - Reimbursement is subject to availability of funds and approval by the JTIP Board.
+- In urban areas, companies hiring more than 20 people must offer health insurance and subsidize at least 50 percent of the premium for employees who elect coverage. - Temporary to permanent positions qualify, provided trainees become full-time employees of the company prior to the end of the JTIP contract period; and trainees working through temp agency receive comparable medical, dental and vision benefits as full-time employees of the company. - Positions must be filled within 6 months of JTIP application approval. - Trainees hired through a temporary staffing agency may be considered for JTIP positions. - The trainee must be hired by the company as a regular/permanent fulltime employee following the staffing contract agreement that stipulates the number of consecutive work hours the assigned trainee must meet not to exceed 520 hours. - The trainee must not have worked at the company in a temporary position through a staffing agency prior to the board approval date. - JTIP training hours will begin when the trainee has been converted to a regular/ permanent full-time position of the JTIP company. - Eligible employees (new hires) must be New Mexico residents for at least one year during their lifetimes. - For eligible high-wage jobs filled by employees who do not meet the residency requirement, the position may be eligible for a reduced flat rate reimbursement of 30 percent in urban areas and 45 percent in rural areas. - Reimbursement is subject to availability of funds and approval by the JTIP Board.